tillioss/tilli-docs/docs/Translators.md

 ## How to translate

 ### Here are some pointers to keep in mind while translating our content:
+Here are some pointers to keep in mind while translating our content:

 - Translation should use a conversation tone for kids to understand easier
 - The simple the words are the better (kids vocabulary)
 - Words that are repeated across the different products should have the same translation (for consistency)
 - Shorter sentences the better (wherever possible)

-- Feel free to give us feedback on the content in English.
-We shall do our best to improve the same :)
+If you wish to translate our content or give us feedback on the content in English, kindly write to us at info@tillikids.org

 Last updated : 20/2/2023